ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

     Disconnect from Fabric gateway.
     getPaper program complete.

-**48.** From the IBM Blockchain Platform extension in VSCode, connect to the `DigiBank` Fabric Gateway.
+**48.** From the IBM Blockchain Platform Extension in VSCode, connect to the `DigiBank` Fabric Gateway.
 Then untoggle till you see the `buy` transaction under our `papercontract@0` smart contract.
 Enter the code below - between the brackets - to submit this transaction :